-Thousands of cattle lost in Kansas wildfires
+Kansas wildfires: These cattle ranchers just lost everything

 "I'd say personally we probably lost close to 150 head, maybe," he said.
 "That's probably 90% of our cattle."

-Bouziden barely escaped the blaze.
+Bouziden barely escaped the blaze, which set a state record for the most widespread single fire.
 On Monday, he was plowing a fireguard on his ranch in Clark County in Southwest Kansas when flames propelled by near-70 mph winds struck the pasture, he said.
 The smoke engulfed him, forcing him from his tractor to struggle through soot and ash.
 He could hardly see, he said, but managed to distinguish the outline of a hay shed where his pickup truck was parked.

-Bouziden was able to drive to safety, but nearly all his cows were killed in the fire that also consumed his home, three outbuildings, hay barns and machinery sheds.
+Bouziden was able to drive to safety, but nearly all his cows were killed in the fire that consumed his home, three outbuildings, hay barns and machinery sheds.

 "It burned every acre of the ranch.
 There's not a blade of grass standing out there."